WYO131 2019 the Lite Edition

 Please, please, please do NOT litter!!!!

-At least 2 spare tubes (patch kit recommended)
+At least two spare inner tubes (patch kit recommended)

 Small rucksack / hydration pack